 The Early Childhood Education curriculum prepares individuals to work with children from birth through eight in diverse learning environments.
 Students will combine learned theories with practice in actual settings with young children under the supervision of qualified teachers.

-Course work includes childhood growth and development, physical/nutritional needs of children, care and guidance of children, and communication skills with parents and children.
-Students will foster the cognitive/language, physical/motor, social/emotional and creative development of young children.
+Course work includes child growth and development; physical/nutritional needs of children; care and guidance of children; and communication skills with families and children.
+Students will foster the cognitive/language, physical/motor, social/emotional, and creative development of young children.

 - General college admission requirements.

 - According to GS 110-91, “No person shall be an operator of nor be employed in a child care facility who has been convicted of a crime involving child neglect, child abuse, or moral turpitude, or who is a habitually excessive user of alcohol or who illegally uses narcotic or other impairing drugs, or who is mentally or emotionally impaired to an extent that may be injurious to children.”

 - Prior to the second semester of coursework, students must submit an Early Education Criminal Record Check Qualification Letter from the Division of Child Development and Early Education. (http://ncchildcare.nc.gov/general.dhhscrc_childcare.asp)

 See advisor about bi-lateral transfer agreements with select universities.

 Courses requiring a grade of “C” or better: ACA, CIS, and EDU